Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis

 The Jacobian determinants measure the amount of voxel-wise change from the template to the individual subjects \cite{chung2001unified}.
-White matter was also segmented into tissue probability maps using template-based priors, and registered to the template \cite{bonner2012gray}.

-For diffuwion-MRI, images were corrected for eddy current related distortion and head motion via FSL software and distortions from field inhomogeneities were corrected using custom software based on the method given in \cite{jezzard1999sources} before performing a non-linear tensor estimation using CAMINO \cite{camino2006open}.
+For diffusion-MRI, images were corrected for eddy current related distortion and head motion via FSL software and distortions from field inhomogeneities were corrected using custom software based on the method given in \cite{jezzard1999sources} before performing a non-linear tensor estimation using CAMINO \cite{camino2006open}.
 Subsequently, we have used iterative tensor image registration strategy for spatial normalization using DTI-ToolKit \cite{joshi2004unbiased,zhang2007high}.
-Then fractional anisotropy (FA) were calculated for diffusion tensor volumes diffeomorphically registered to the study specific template.
+Then fractional anisotropy (FA) values were calculated for diffusion tensor volumes diffeomorphically registered to the study specific template.

-We obtained the white matter tissue boundary sampled with 189536 mesh vertices and the average inter-nodal distance of 0.98mm.
-Since Jacobian determinant and FA values at neighboring voxels are highly correlated, 0.3$\%$ of the total mesh vertices are uniformly sampled to produce $p=548$ nodes.
-This gives average inter-nodal distance of 15.7mm, which is large enough to avoid spurious high correlation between two adjacent nodes (Figure \ref{fig:tstat}).
-We then computed $548 \times 548$ sample correlation matrices across subjects.